 Bronchiectasis can result when conditions directly injure the bronchial wall or indirectly lead to injury by interfering with normal airway defenses.
 Airway defenses include tiny projections (cilia) on the cells that line the airways.
 These cilia beat back and forth, moving the thin liquid layer of mucus that normally coats the airways.
 Harmful particles and bacteria trapped in this mucus layer are moved up to the throat and coughed out or swallowed.

 Whether airway injury is direct or indirect, areas of the bronchial wall are damaged and become chronically inflamed.
-The inflamed bronchial wall becomes less elastic, resulting in the affected airways becoming wider and flabby and developing small outpouchings or sacs that resemble tiny balloons.
+The inflamed bronchial wall becomes less elastic, resulting in the affected airways becoming widened (dilated) and developing small outpouchings or sacs that resemble tiny balloons.
 Inflammation also increases secretions (mucus).
 Because cells with cilia are damaged or destroyed, these secretions accumulate in the widened airways and serve as a breeding ground for bacteria.
 The bacteria further damage the bronchial wall, leading to a vicious circle of infection and airway damage.

 Bronchiectasis may affect many areas of the lung (diffuse bronchiectasis), or it may appear in only one or two areas (focal bronchiectasis).
 Typically, bronchiectasis causes widening of medium-sized airways, but often smaller airways become scarred and destroyed.